WRT-Dawidolowid/webtools/README.md

 # webtools
 A bunch of useful browser accesible tools.
-Now there's only one tool but planning to add more :)